stackrox/kube-linter/docs/README.md

    ```
    pod.yaml: (object: <no namespace>/security-context-demo /v1, Kind=Pod) container "sec-ctx-demo" does not have a read-only root file system (check: no-read-only-root-fs, remediation: Set readOnlyRootFilesystem to true in your container's securityContext.)

-   pod.yaml: (object: <no namespace>/security-context-demo /v1, Kind=Pod) container "sec-ctx-demo" has cpu limit 0 (check: unset-cpu-requirements, remediation: Set your container's CPU requests and limits depending on its requirements.
+   pod.yaml: (object: <no namespace>/security-context-demo /v1, Kind=Pod) container "sec-ctx-demo" has cpu limit 0 (check: unset-cpu-requirements, remediation: Set your container's CPU
+   s and limits depending on its requirements.
 See https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits for more details.)

    pod.yaml: (object: <no namespace>/security-context-demo /v1, Kind=Pod) container "sec-ctx-demo" has memory limit 0 (check: unset-memory-requirements, remediation: Set your container's memory requests and limits depending on its requirements.
 See https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits for more details.)